Haixing-Hu/js-common-util/README.md

 - `dequote`: Removes quotes from a string
 - `toString`: Converts a value to its string representation, handling circular references in objects
 - `format`: Simple string formatting utility
+- `splitOnFirst`: Splits a string into two parts at the first occurrence of the specified separator

 ### <span id="object-and-property-handling">Object and Property Handling</span>